 Don't accept the first offer.
 Lenders often have flexibility, especially if you have competing offers.
 Request rate matching or fee waivers.

-Sarah from Austin financed a 2022 Honda CR-V at 12.5% APR with a 640 credit score.
-After 18 months of on-time payments, her score reached 710.
-She refinanced to 7.25% APR, reducing her monthly payment by $127 and saving $6,096 over the remaining loan term.
+A borrower who financed a 2022 Honda CR-V at 12.5% APR with a 640 credit score could see significant benefits after improving their credit.
+After 18 months of on-time payments raising their score to 710, they could potentially refinance to around 7.25% APR, potentially reducing monthly payments by over $100 and saving thousands over the remaining loan term.
 This demonstrates how to refinance a car loan effectively when your credit improves.

-Jennifer from Denver had been paying $650 monthly on a 48-month loan at 8.5% APR.
-She refinanced to a 60-month term at 6% APR, reducing her payment to $483 while only adding $1,200 in total interest-providing needed monthly cash flow flexibility and proving that auto loan refinancing is worth it when done strategically.
+A borrower paying $650 monthly on a 48-month loan at 8.5% APR could refinance to a 60-month term at 6% APR, potentially reducing their payment to $483 while adding only modest additional interest-providing needed monthly cash flow flexibility and demonstrating that auto loan refinancing can be worth it when done strategically.

 Expert Tips for Maximizing Your Refinancing Benefits